SportsmanLee/DjangoComicsReader/README.md

 # Django Comics Reader
 DjangoComicsReader is an app developed by Python.
 It uses Django to allow you to watch your local comics straightly on a browser.
-By displaying all photos in vertical order in one page, you can browse the comics by just scrolling down.
+By displaying all photos in vertical order in one page, you can read the comics by just scrolling down.

 # Requirements
  * Python 3.5 or above